Tomasvdv/Multi-agent-systems/README.md

 Radar-based IFF systems generally consist of a sender that sends a (possibly encrypted) message to a plane, often called a challenge.
 The plane's transponder responds by solving the challenge (i.e. determining the correct response) and sending a response back to the sender, which is then verified by the sender.
 The sender can be based on many platforms, e.g. ground defense bases, ships, other planes, etc. IFF systems are only able to positively identify friendly units.
 It is not the case (as the name may suggest) that IFF systems are able to positively identify enemy aircraft.
 The latter is due to the fact that the sender can only derive that a plane is friendly if it gets a response back from the plane, but if it doesn't get a response, the plane does not necessarily have to be a foe.
 It could be that something went wrong during the sending or receiving of the message.

 We decided to build an application using Python3 to simulate an anti-aircraft system which uses a very simplified version of the IFF system to determine if an incoming plane is friend or foe.
-In our application we decided to model a version of the A1 protocol between anti-aircraft systems (turrets) and an incoming plane.
+In our application we decided to model both a version of the A1 protocol (as in the LOK-web assignment) and the Transmission Control Protocol (TCP) between anti-aircraft systems (turrets) and an incoming plane.
 With our application we want to experiment with how the internal settings of the simulation influence the overall misclassification rate of friendly planes.

 The main research question is: How many friendly planes will be misclassified as enemies and which factors led to this misclassification?

 In the methods section all internal mechanism will be explained w.r.t. the internal knowledge of an agent about the world and how this knowledge expands during the simulation.
 In addition, the message protocol we implemented will be discussed with an example of how these messages lead to a certain conclusion within the knowledge base of the agent.
 One other element is the influence of the different simulation parameters on the knowledge of an agent about the world.